publishpress/PublishPress-Checklists/readme.txt

 - Added checklist to the post form
 - Added option to select specific post types

-For full changelog, see changelog.txt.
+For full changelog, see CHANGELOG.md.